skip to main content

 Depending upon the jurisdiction, you will have to file your "fictitious name", "dba" ("doing business as"), "assumed name" or "trade name" (check your state to see what term it uses) with the Secretary of State or County clerk.
 After performing a search to ensure that the name is not being used, you submit a simple form with its applicable fee (generally nominal).
 A minority of states require you to publish a notice of your name with a local newspaper.
 One important thing to remember, your registered name has an expiration date, and so be sure to renew your name or else face losing the rights to the name.

-Determining Whether Your Business Needs a DBA
+Why Your Business Might Need a DBA

 There are many reasons why a business may want to file a DBA.
 For sole proprietors and partnerships, the legal name of their business is their personal name (for partnerships, it is generally the last names of the partners).
 For those who do not want to use their personal name as their business name, a dba may be of some value.
 Although the legal name of the business is still under the owner's personal name, the business being conducted can be under a dba (i.e. advertising, branding, mailings, etc.).